JonQuxBurton/BasketApi/README.md

 ## Overview

-This describes the resources that make up the prototype Basket REST API.
+This document describes the prototype Basket REST API.

 The design of the API is modeled on the following references: